Category Definitions

 9L f - Transmitters - Single Channel

-Transmitters for use with analytical sensors and probes capable of transmitting a single variable.
-All specialist single variable transmitters should be included here.
+Transmitters, designed for use with analytical sensors and probes, that provide a single-channel output - regardless of the measured variable.
+All specialist single-variable transmitters should be included here.

 examples